derVedro/fontdiff/README.md

 ```

 Alternatively, you can clone the repo and simply run fontdiff.py as a script,
 or even place a symlink of fontdiff.py to your preferred bin directory.
+However,
+you may need to install all dependencies using pip first if you haven't done so
+already.
 ```
 git clone https://github.com/derVedro/fontdiff.git
 cd fontdiff/fontdiff